syseditor/Society/README.md

 # Society
-Society is a Pocketmine plugin built to deliver servers with a working... society - making friends, creating parties and guilds hasn't been easier!
+Society is a Pocketmine plugin built to deliver servers a working... society; making friends, creating parties and guilds hasn't been easier!

 # Features
 * Friends system (under development)